 11-year chess player evicted from tourney in TN

-Even as the All India Chess Federation (AICF) professes to catch chess talent in schools, an 11-year schoolboy was barred from playing in a tournament midway by an official of the Tirunelveli District Chess Development Association (TDCDA), the boy's father alleged.
+Even as the All India Chess Federation (AICF) professes to catch chess talent in schools, an 11-year schoolboy has been barred from playing in a tournament midway by an official of the Tirunelveli District Chess Development Association (TDCDA), raising a storm in the sports community.

 "I had paid the necessary entry fees and left my son Karthik Rahul at the tournament venue.
 I came to know that when he was playing in the first round, B. Paulkumar, TDCDA General Secretary, barred him on the grounds that he had played in a tournament that was not recognised by the AICF/Tamil Nadu Chess Association and the District Association," K. Murugesh Babu told IANS over phone from the Tirunelveli district.